Moving to Australia

 International Removals to Australia

 At the beginning of your removals process, one of our international removals team will visit your property to understand the scale of your move and any requirements you have.
 We will conduct an international moving survey which will help you decide what is staying, what is being sold or recycled, and what is going into storage.
 You will be able to discuss timeframes and budget with your moving representative, as well as an additional assistance you may need.
-We will then go away and put your comprehensive Australia moving plan together for you, ensuring it completely caters to your specific needs.
+We will then put your comprehensive Australia moving plan together for you, ensuring it completely caters to your specific needs.

 Additional Removals Services to Australia